Meet The Team

-During this time Renae met her husband Brad and they now live in Nairne with their 3 children Lucy, Sophie and Henry, as well as Eddie the Spoodle, and 2 cats Alfie and Mia.
+During this time Renae met her husband Brad and they now live in Nairne with their 3 children Lucy, Sophie and Henry, as well as Eddie the Spoodle, and 2 cats Alfie and Moss.
 Waffles and Tripp; two dwarf lop eared Rabbits have just joined the ranks.

 Renae joined the team in October 2016 and works part-time in all areas of the clinic with a special interest in pathology.
 She is thrilled to be working in her local community, alongside a wonderful passionate team.